mvolkmann/MyUnixEnv/notes/GoNotes.md

 Go ahead and add `$HOME/go/bin` to your `PATH` environment variable now.
 In Windows, use ??? in place of `$HOME`.

-To install the app, enter `go install` while in the directory containing the file that defines the `main` func.
+To install the app, enter `go install` while in the directory containing the file that defines the `main` function.
+This will create an executable file in the `$GOPATH/bin` directory.
 Assuming that your `PATH` environment variable is set correctly you can now run the app by just entering `hello` regardless of your current working directory.

 ### Create First Package

-Non-trivial Go applications divide the code into several packages.
+Non-trivial Go applications divide their code into several packages.
 A package is a collection of `.go` files in the same directory that all begin with the same `package` statement.
 By convention, the directory name of a package should match the package name.